Ewlfq/jpicture/README.md

 ####Workaround

 The only way we know, to not have that issue is to use other elements than IMG for example a DIV-element should get the job done as expected.
-As already mention this only counts for FireFox.
+As we have already mentioned this is only needed for Firefox.

 ##Authors
 -------